The Kawa release normally comes as a gzip-compressed tar file named

 If you want them

-to be installed someplace else, such as $PREFIX/share/java
+to be installed someplace else, such as $PREFIX/share/java, then

 specify that when you run configure: